Control of Computer Pointer Using Hand Gesture Recognition in Motion Pictures: Literature review

-Hand gesture recognition usually has two stages, such as hand localization and gesture classification.
-SIFT is one of the fastest tools for feature extraction.
-It is famous for its speed before the emergence of the neural network.
-In ~\cite{golash2020economical}, using SIFT distinguishes between eight gestures to control machines like fans and washing machines.
-Although the color-based methods are simple and easy to implement, their generalization from person to person or in challenging conditions is low.
-These methods, for instance, have skin-color dependency; In ~\cite{globefire}, users should manually import their skin colors.
-Furthermore, pixel-wise differentiation between human skin and backgrounds is more sophisticated and sensitive than it seems.
+Hand gesture recognition typically involves two stages: hand localization and gesture classification.
+In the past, before the emergence of neural networks, SIFT algorithm was widely used for feature extraction due to its computational efficiency.
+For instance, Golash and Kulkarni~\cite{golash2020economical} utilized SIFT to distinguish between eight gestures for controlling machines like fans and washing machines.
+However, color-based methods, although simple and easy to implement, often suffer from limited generalization across different individuals or challenging conditions.
+These methods often exhibit dependencies on skin color, as users are required to manually input their specific skin color, as demonstrated in~\cite{globefire}.
+Furthermore, pixel-wise differentiation between human skin and backgrounds is more complex and sensitive than it may initially appear.

-The availability of big datasets has increased the use of neural networks and make them a substitute way for classic machine learning ones; since they are invariant to light conditions, perspective variations and different backgrounds.
-Object detection algorithms that are based on neural networks can be applied for hand detection.
-Algorithms such as You Only Look Once (YOLO) and Single Shot Multi-Box Detector (SSD) are useable for real-time tasks and higher accuracy than RCNN or Faster RCNN. ~\cite{yi2018long} takes advantages of two SSD detectors; First, one detects the head and shoulder area, and the second one recognizes hand gestures in the detected area.
-Plus, the SSD algorithm can be learned by new images ~\cite{liu2019hand}.
-Selective-dropout can reduce computational load ~\cite{ni2018light} to reduce performance lag.
-If hand detection and gesture recognition be merged during the detection part, their output will be a valid predicted label ~\cite{tanmaiehand}.
-Hand gesture recognition algorithms based on deep learning are more accurate than classic methods.
-Even though deep learning approaches do not require feature extraction and reduce hand-crafted designs, they are slow because of their complexities.
-Also, a data glove and a hand gesture recognition, by means of a hand detector SSD and an SVM, respectively, are used to classify hand gestures of both hands ~\cite{haratiannejadi2019smart}.
+The availability of large datasets has paved the way for the use of neural networks as a substitute for traditional machine learning approaches, offering greater robustness to light conditions, perspective variations, and diverse backgrounds.
+Neural network-based object detection algorithms can be employed for hand localization.
+Algorithms such as You Only Look Once (YOLO) and Single Shot Multi-Box Detector (SSD) are particularly suitable for real-time tasks and provide higher accuracy compared to R-CNN or Faster R-CNN. ~\cite{yi2018long} utilizes two SSD detectors: the first detects the head and shoulder area, while the second recognizes hand gestures within the detected region.
+The SSD algorithm can be fine-tuned with new images\cite{liu2019hand}, and selective dropout techniques can reduce computational load~\cite{ni2018light} to minimize performance lag.
+By merging hand detection and gesture recognition during the detection phase, a valid predicted label can be obtained~\cite{tanmaiehand}.
+Deep learning-based hand gesture recognition algorithms have demonstrated superior accuracy compared to traditional methods.
+While deep learning approaches eliminate the need for manual feature extraction and reduce reliance on handcrafted designs, they can be computationally intensive.
+For instance, ~\cite{haratiannejadi2019smart} combines a data glove with hand gesture recognition using an SSD-based hand detector and an SVM for gesture classification, enabling the recognition of gestures from both hands.